cturner8/k8s-homelab/README.md

 🏃  Starting tunnel for service traefik.
 ```

-The traefik service has been setup to expose HTTP port as 8080 and HTTPS port as 8443.
+The traefik service has been setup to expose HTTP port as `8080` and HTTPS port as `8443`, overriding the default `80` and `443` to avoid the elevation requirement to expose these ports locally.

 ## Known Issues